ArjanVermeulen97/factor-bot/README.md

 Drawdown: -3.47%
 Beta to market seems lower but doubt about risk-adjusted return.

+3 Months:
+Starting research on more factors.
+So far:
+Return: 13.27%
+Drawdown: 5.01%
+Clear upward trend forming in returns

 NOTE: code presented here is purely a reference for how to implement a factor investing bot on crypto futures.
 Blindly running the code will *not* work.